VernierST/GoIO_SDK/readme.txt

 Release notes:

+Version 2.41
+SensorId for +/-30 volt sensor changed from 4 to 11.

 Version 2.40
 Support the +/-30 volt sensor.
 Fixed bug associated with the +/-10 volt sensor that was introduced in version 2.37.